-To create an standard access list, the following command is used from the router’s global configuration mode:
+To create an standard access list on a Cisco router, the following command is used from the router’s global configuration mode:

 R1(config)# access-list ACL_NUMBER permit|deny IP_ADDRESS WILDCARD_MASK

 You can also use the host keyword to specify the host you want to permit or deny:

 Once the access list is created, it needs to be applied to an interface.
 You do that by using the ip access-group ACL_NUMBER in|out interface subcommand. in and out keywords specify in which direction you are activating the ACL. in means that ACL is applied to the traffic coming into the interface, while the out keyword means that the ACL is applied to the traffic leaving the interface.

 We want to allow traffic from the management LAN to the server S1.
 First, we need to write an ACL to permit traffic from LAN 10.0.0.0/24 to S1.
 We can use the following command on R1: